lishirley89/lishirley89/README.md

 [765-430-8920](tel:+17654308920) | [lishirley89@gmail.com](mailto:lishirley89@gmail.com) | [LinkedIn](https://www.linkedin.com/in/yueli1)

 I have 9+ years of experience in data analytics, machine learning, and geospatial engineering, building end-to-end pipelines, analytical models, and decision-support tools.
 I specialize in Python, R, and SQL with strengths in statistical modeling, data engineering, and LCA, applying these skills across transportation, energy, and sustainability domains.
-I’m now pursuing data scientist, data engineer, or analyst roles where I can leverage my technical depth and applied research background to solve complex problems and deliver scalable, data-driven solutions.

 ### Featured Projects
 ### Demand Prediction for Bike Share System Expansion ###